dmytrobazavluk/tasks/PROGRESS.md

 - Projects auto-deleted when no longer used (orphan cleanup)
 - Sidebar tabs show project names with task counts

+### ✅ Task Detail Formatting (NEW)
+- URLs in details automatically become clickable links (open in new tab)
+- Newlines preserved in expanded details view
+- **Checkbox syntax support:**
+  - `[]` renders as unchecked checkbox
+  - `[x]` or `[X]` renders as checked checkbox
+  - Click to toggle checkbox state (updates task details automatically)
+  - Checked items display with strikethrough styling
+  - Both lowercase and uppercase X supported
+- Categories displayed on same line as Added date with gray comma-separated formatting
+- Removed Details header for cleaner UI

 ### ✅ UI/UX Features
 - Form positioned at bottom of page (collapsible)
 - Full task header clickable to expand/collapse